-5.16 A report should be drawn up on the results of all tests included in the testing programme.
+- 5.16 A report should be drawn up on the results of all tests included in the testing programme.
 Formal reports for each test should be prepared and approved according to the management system processes.
-The format of a report may vary but normally it should include:

-- introduction; - references to appropriate test procedures; - description of the test method and objectives for each test; - conduct of the test, including initial and final state of the plant, the actual limitations experienced, and problems encountered and the actions taken to overcome them, including any modifications to the plant or to procedures; - concise description of any special test equipment used; - summary of data collected and analyses of the data; - evaluation of results, including statements that the acceptance criteria have been met; - conclusions; - identification, cross-references and a distribution list;
+The format of a report may vary but normally it should basicly include: - introduction; - references to appropriate test procedures; - description of the test method and objectives for each test; - conduct of the test, including initial and final state of the plant, the actual limitations experienced, and problems encountered and the actions taken to overcome them, including any modifications to the plant or to procedures; - \\\concise description of any special test equipment used; - detailed datasheets with expected values and plots of test data obtained - summary of data collected and analyses of the data; - evaluation of results, including statements that the acceptance criteria have been (or not) met; - conclusions; - identification, cross-references and a distribution list;